arsduo/newsgirl/README.md

 # Changelogger

+_Poll: should the Github-generated-name stick?
+I'm growing attached to it the longer it takes to come up with the perfect nom de repo._

 Generate changelogs based on Github pull requests.
 Make it easy to keep clients, app developers (both internal and external), and your future self up-to-date with what you've done.